max-hk/chrome-pdf-viewer/README.md

 The simple go program served as a shortcut to open pdf in a popup Chrome window without tab bar and address bar

+## Usage

+You need to have Google Chrome installed in order to use this program

+- Open File Explorer

+- Right click on a PDF file

+- Select Open With > Choose Another App

+- Check the `Always use this app to open .pdf files` checkbox

+- Select `More apps`

+- Scroll to the bottom and select `Look for another app on this PC`

+- Select the downloaded binary from "Release" page

 ## How it works?

 - `--app=URL` Chrome command line switch opens Chrome in application mode with the specified URL (`URL`)